Due to the coronavirus outbreak, HOME is temporarily closed and this event will no longer be taking place on the advertised dates.

 Incorporating animation, collage, drawing, photography and an accompanying cinema programme, Colburn has created over 70 films and an orbiting asteroid-belt of related ephemera tracing the artist’s journey from rural Pennsylvania to Baltimore’s underground film scene via Amsterdam, New York and Los Angeles.

 Martha Colburn’s commitment to a laborious, hand-made analogue process, often taking years to complete a single work, shows dedication to the stop-motion process and results in a unique voice in high octane, experimental film.

 In the gallery, Dolls vs. Dictators (2010) pits Pee-Wee Herman and The Power Rangers plus a supporting toy box infantry against the world’s most infamous despots.
 Myth Labs (2008) reinterprets the arrival of the Pilgrim settlers within a land rich in crystal-meth.
 Triumph of the Wild (2009) sees man and nature tumble through a cycle of destruction at the expense of the natural world.

 Also included are many of Colburn’s early, cult-underground shorts exploring fetish, desire and obsession within a purposely built cruise-maze of dark corners, curtained booths and seedy soundtracks… featuring My Secret Shame (1996), Hey Tiger!
 (1996), There’s A Pervert in our Pool (1998), Spiders in Love (1999) and Cats Amore (2000), creating a heady, intoxicating playscape of pseudo-sleaze.

-A supporting film programme will screen additional artist shorts plus related features and discussions.
+A supporting film programme will screen additional artist shorts plus related features.